Investment in Insurance sector are of two Types:

 - Acquire information on the needs of clients.

-- Creating and maintaining healthy relation with all clients.
+- Creating and maintaining a healthy relationship with all clients.

 - Notifying clients about the renewal dates of policies.